Docent681/doom-emacs-config/README.md

 - enabled most useful packages in init.el like vterm, lsp, treemacs etc;
 - added package for integration of Cyrillic alphabet in evil mode;
 - added lsp-servers for autocorrection and code completion;
-- configured usage of default icons and fonts for doom;
+- configured usage of default icons and fonts for doom.

 ## Usage